urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 If needed, branches can be renamed.
 Likewise, branches can be deleted.
-Typically, we delete branches after merging them into the main branch.
+Typically, we delete branches after merging them into another branch.
 For example, if your branch was made to create a new R function for your analysis, then you won't need that branch anymore after the function is available in the main branch.
 There are times when you may not want to delete a branch.
-For example, lots of repositories will have a `dev` branch that must be merged into first.
+For example, lots of repositories will have a `dev` branch that must be merged into before the `main` branch.
 After testing, changes made to the `dev` branch can then be pushed into the `main` branch with a pull request.
-You will not likely encounter this often when using GitHub for your analysis, but we bring it up here for completeness.
+This is often done so developers can test out the functionality of new code in a production-like environment.
+As such, in this case the `dev` branch would never get deleted after merging with the `main` branch.

 #### Forking repositories